NFeruch/reddit2text/README.md

   - Filter/sort comments based on upvotes, author name, body content, number of replies, etc
 - Image/video support
   - Enable mining of not just text threads, but also image and video posts
+- CLI output
+  - Add a progress bar to the terminal for threads with a large amount of comments

 <a id="contributions"></a>